sansoohan/Enneagram/ChatService/README.md

 Chat Service for Gathering Data
 ==========================================================
-We can give a recommendation with enneagram.<br>
+We can give some recommendation to users with enneagram.<br>
 User can make friends easy with this app.<br>
 We can get some data from user.
 This data will be used for data analyzing.